Malkverbena/mysql/README.md

 On linux like systems there are no trouble found to compile, but in Windows systems there is some issues to compile.

-Edit the SCsub file before you start the compilation to Windows.
+Edit the SCsub file before you start the compilation on Windows.
 (You must edit this file with the path of Boost libraries.)

 #### Compilling on windows: